Team4308/CrescendoScouting/README.md

 # CrescendoScouting
-THE scouting app for the Crescendo (2024-2025) season of the FIRST Robotics Competition.
+Absolute Robotics' scouting app for the Crescendo (2024-2025) season of the FIRST Robotics Competition.

 ## How Do I Contribute?
 Create pull requests with your implementations of any item(s) in the to-do list.